DMTF/spdm-emu/doc/spdm_emu.md

          [--meas_op] is the measurement operation in GET_MEASUREMENT.
 By default, ONE_BY_ONE is used.
          [--meas_att] is the measurement attribute in GET_MEASUREMENT.
 By default, HASH is used.
          [--key_upd] is the key update operation in KEY_UPDATE.
 By default, ALL is used.
 RSP will trigger encapsulated KEY_UPDATE.
-         [--slot_id] is to select the peer slot ID in GET_MEASUREMENT, CHALLENGE_AUTH, KEY_EXCHANGE and FINISH.
+         [--slot_id] is to select the responder slot ID in GET_MEASUREMENT, CHALLENGE_AUTH and KEY_EXCHANGE.
+By default, 0 is used.
+         [--req_slot_id] is to select the requester slot ID in KEY_EXCHANGE_RSP and FINISH.
 By default, 0 is used.
                  0xFF can be used to indicate provisioned certificate chain.
 No GET_CERTIFICATE is needed.
          [--slot_count] is to select the local slot count.
 By default, 3 is used.
 And the slot store cert chain continuously in emu.
          [--save_state] is to save the current negotiated state to a write-only file.